elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  PkWARE for format specs of ZIP files
         URL: http://www.pkware.com

+ Psych0phobiA for the TrueVision Targa .TGA support (patch) in HyperRipper.

  Quake Specs v3.4 by Olivier Montanuy for format specs of Quake 1 PACK